elastos/Elastos.Developer.Website/content/faq/faq_blockchain.md

 Yes but forking ELA offers little interest as ELA forks will be incompatible with Elastos ecosystem already in place.
 {{% /faqentry %}}

-{{% faqentry question="Who can mine ELA through AuxPoW at this moment?" %}}
-The mining software is not open source for the moment.
-Only Bitmain and its BTC.com mining pool (more pools will be added soon, e.g. antpool) can mine ELA until version 1.0 of the software is released, which is mid-2019.
-{{% /faqentry %}}

-{{% faqentry question="Why does only Bitmain have this power for the moment?" %}}
-For the moment, the system is designed like this to prevent the risk of forks until version 1.0 of the software is released.
-{{% /faqentry %}}

-{{% faqentry question="Who will be able to merge-mine ELA with Bitcoin?" %}}
-Every bitcoin miner that wants to install the software on its machine will be able to mine ELA with the 1.0 version of the software, which will be open-source.
-{{% /faqentry %}}

-{{% faqentry question="Can I mine ELA?" %}}
-Yes, as long as you are a part of Bitmains BTC.com mining pool.
-It is impossible to solo mine at the moment, in this alpha version.
-This will change when version 1.0 will be released.
-Note that in any case, the complexity of the process will be analogous to that of Bitcoin.
-{{% /faqentry %}}

-{{% faqentry question="When is the beta version of the merge mining software with Bitcoin due?" %}}
-The beta version of the mining software is due in December 2018.
-{{% /faqentry %}}

 {{% faqentry question="Where do the transaction fees of each ELA transaction go?" %}}
 The fees go to the miners.